matt322/diffusionmodel/README.md

 # diffusionmodel
 This diffusion model is trained to generate faces, and is based on some of the concepts in the Improved Denoising Diffusion Probabilistic Models paper.
+It has 76M parameters, and was trained for ~10 epochs on 70,000 128x128 images.
 Here are some of the results:

 ![image](https://github.com/matt322/diffusionmodel/assets/20477588/c4caabb9-5cc5-4d7b-a925-b4e35ec487d1)